Want to work with a full-stack software developer? Not before you know everything about the techies who call themselves full-stackers.

 User Experience design

 When designing an application, it’s essential to consider the consumer’s point of view.
 How will they be viewing and using the application?
-Therefore, the full-stack developer must have a knack for designing UX components.
+Therefore, a full-stack developer must have a knack for designing UX components.

 Database architecture and design